 The Various Stages of a Dying Marriage

 So, here are the four stages that will allow you to diagnose your marriage right away.
-Stages that, if widely known, have the potential to change the entire relationship world.
+Stages, if widely known, have the potential to change the entire relationship world.

 - Disillusionment: You realize, “Uh oh, I think I’m going to be unhappy in this relationship.”
 I’m just going to sit with it and see if it’s serious or just a phase.”